-Romania: Delgaz Grid launched 90 million euros worth projects19.
-October 2020. / SEE Energy News
+Romania: Delgaz Grid launched 90 million euros worth projects, SEE Energy News

 Currently, Romanian natural gas and electricity distributor Delgaz Grid, a subsidiary of German company E.ON, has five more projects under work, worth approximately 53 million euros, aimed at digitalizing and automating the distribution network.
 More precisely, these projects aim at the modernization of grid networks and intelligent metering for customers in Bacau, Neamt and Suceava counties, as well as the modernization and integration in SCADA of some transformation stations in Suceava and Botosani counties in order to take over the electricity production from renewable sources.